metonym/svelte-pincode/README.md

 ## TypeScript

-`svelte` version 3.31 or greater is required to use this component with TypeScript.
+Svelte version 3.31 or greater is required to use this component with TypeScript.

+TypeScript definitions are located in the [types folder](./types).

 ## Changelog